Not All Garlic-Infused Oil is Created Equal

 Store Your Garlic-Infused-Oil Properly

 Similarly you will note in our recipe for Garlic-Infused Oil that we suggest refrigerating Garlic-Infused Oil for up to 3 days ONLY, or to freeze it.
-Yes, you will see other recipes giving you all sorts of other storage recommendations (or none at all).
+You will see other recipes giving you all sorts of other storage recommendations (or none at all).

 I have even seen recipes that say to take garlic, submerge it in oil and leave it on your windowsill for a week in the sun.
-What all of those approaches have in common is the possibility of allowing/encouraging the proliferation of Clostridium botulinum bacterial spores, which can be deadly.
+What all of those approaches have in common is the possibility of allowing/encouraging the proliferation of Clostridium botulinum bacterial spores, which can be deadly (that’s botulism).

-You CAN freeze your infused oils, for extended storage.
-We like to pour them into ice cube trays, freeze until solid, then pop out the cubes and store them in airtight bags or containers in the freezer for a month or even longer!
+You can freeze your infused oils, for extended storage.
+Pour them into ice cube trays, freeze until solid, then pop out the cubes and store them in airtight bags or containers in the freezer for a month, or even longer!

 Are You Daring?